 Images below show a few more examples of some of the trolley posters from back in the day.
 So far, all of those that have been found have been extremely brittle and break apart fairly easily.
 The Swell Blend poster had pieces missing, but enough was there so it could be digitally repaired.
 Note: The Swell Blend, along with the Ideal Peerless Laundry, Bank and Restaurant posters below, came to us through the efforts of antique dealers Tom Karapantso and Peter Jablonski.

-Images below show a few more examples of some of the trolley posters from back in the day.
+Images below show even more examples of some of the trolley posters from back in the day.
 This group of posters was recovered during a home remodeling project.
 The interior walls were taken down to the studs revealing the posters over the spaces between the exterior sheathing boards to keep out the elements.